-Afurada is a wonderful fishermen village just outside Porto which is still not damaged by tourism, so it’s a great place to spend an afternoon during your break in the city.
+Afurada is a wonderful fishermen village just outside Porto which is still not damaged by tourism.
+I would not recommend it as one of the best neighborhoods to stay in Porto, but it’s a great place to spend an afternoon during your break in the city.

 2. Visit the Interpretive Center of Afurada

 The Interpretive Center of Afurada is not really a museum, but more like a tribute gallery to the people of this fishermen village.
 Most of the objects on display were donated by former fishermen, fishmongers and washers, and have proper English explanation of its use on cardboards.

 It also has interactive panels that explain the various crafts of the people of this fishermen village, the evolution of the parish and well known Portuguese feelings like longing, faith, nostalgia, but unfortunately those are only in Portuguese.
 Admission is free and it’s worth to take a quick visit!